ComposableFi/whitepaper/whitepaper.md

 We believe Mosaic is more general than this approach, since it does not depend on the existence of a common layer and replaces the finality gadget with a set of decentralized relayers.
 Nonetheless, we might consider this agglutination scheme for scenarios in which a common layer can be easily found, in an effort to keep as much of the process on-chain.
 Please note that this approach still requires, to a certain degree, off-chain services in order to operate properly.

 ### 6.4 Liquidity Simulation Environment
-As part of building Mosaic \cite{MosaicFinance} we wanted to understand the nature of liquidity and how its allocation and movement means for the design of the system.
+As part of building Mosaic [@MosaicFinance] we wanted to understand the nature of liquidity and how its allocation and movement means for the design of the system.
-To that end, Composable Labs \cite{IntroducingMedium} built a Liquidity Simulation Environment (LSE) \cite{IntroducingMediumb}.
+To that end, Composable Labs [@IntroducingMedium] built a Liquidity Simulation Environment (LSE) [@IntroducingMediumb].

 This software tool can simulate allocations of assets to vaults and assets moving around in the network.
 It is modular and you can produce data in any form you want.
-Currently, the LSE supports data generated from a truncated Gaussian, Geometric Brownian Motion (GBM), and data sampled from our 2021 September-October PoC run \cite{TestingMedium}.
+Currently, the LSE supports data generated from a truncated Gaussian, Geometric Brownian Motion (GBM), and data sampled from our 2021 September-October PoC run [@TestingMedium].

 The strategy layer allows for any liquidity allocation and movement approach to be defined.
 For example "move liquidity from vault X to vault Y when conditions Z is true".
 An objective - which can also be defined in the LSE - useful for searching for the best strategy could be to optimize the liquidity distribution among the vaults so that any transfer can be supported.